-These delicious cookies don't have to be confined to Chinese meals; they also make wonderful party favors, place cards, or everyday desserts.
-The batter used to make these fortune cookies is traditional tuile batter.
-Tuiles are thin, crisp cookies that are easy to mold into curved shapes while still warm from the oven.
-Remember, the key to success with these oversize cookies is to shape them quickly.
+These cookies don't have to be confined to Chinese meals; they also make wonderful everyday desserts.
+The batter used to make these fortune cookies is traditional tuile batter, pliable after baking.

 - Yield: Makes 15

 Heat oven to 400 degrees.
 Spray a cookie sheet liberally with cooking spray.
 Melt butter in a small saucepan over low heat; set aside.

 In the bowl of an electric mixer, combine egg whites and sugar, and beat on medium speed, about 30 seconds.
 Add flour and salt, and beat until combined.
 Add butter, heavy cream, and almond extract, and beat until combined, about 30 seconds.

 Pour 1 tablespoon of batter onto half of the baking sheet, and spread with the back of a spoon into a thin 5-inch circle; repeat on the other half of the sheet.
 Bake until the edges of the cookies turn golden brown, about 8 minutes.